CelineChole/website-tech/content/blog/react-day-conference/index.md

 date: '2019-09-30'
 ---

-I had the opportunity to attend React Day in New-York, here is an overview of the conference.
+I had the opportunity to attend React Day in New-York, here is some of my notes.

 ## React Hooks Tips and Tricks